AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

   Use case ends.

-* 1b.
-Student does not exist
+* 2a.
+Target does not exist
   * 1b1.
-EduBook informs the user that the student does not exist.
+EduBook informs the user that the student, class or assignment does not exist.

   Use case ends.